The Flag and Banner:

 Second, Modified Accelerated Cost Recovery System (MACRS) is a method of depreciation in which a business’s investments in solar property can be recovered through tax deductions.
 MACRS benefits can be taken all in the first year of system operation.
 Taken together, the federal tax credit and depreciation can reduce commercial solar project costs by about 50% within the first year!

 The USDA Rural Energy for America Program (REAP) Grant covers up to 25% of total solar system cost for agricultural producers and rural small businesses.
-The next grant application deadline is April 1, 2019.
-LightWave Solar assembles the application and makes the process easy!
-Our grant approval track record is 98%.
-Please contact us for details.
+Grant application deadlines are March 31 and October 31 each year.
+Our grant approval track record is 100%!
+Learn more here.